openhab/openhab-addons/bundles/org.openhab.binding.dbquery/README.md

 If `hasParameters=true` you can use parameters in the query string that can be dynamically set with the `setQueryParameters` action.

 For InfluxDB use the `${paramName}` syntax for each parameter, and keep in mind that the values from that parameters must be from a trusted source as current parameter substitution is subject to query injection attacks.

+For JDBC use `:parameterName` syntax.

 #### timeout

 A time-out in seconds to wait for the query result, if it's exceeded, the result will be discarded and the addon will do its best to cancel the query.